When my dad passed away over 6 years ago. I automatically became the primary carer for my mum.

 To one day start your own side hustle, project or online business?
 But your caring priorities always take over.

-Maybe eat healthy or exercise more, but never have time in your busy schedule to do this, because you are tired?
+Maybe eat healthy or exercise more, but can't find the time during the day to do this, because you are tired and run down.

 More Family Support

 To simply take time out for yourself?
 But their priorities are not yours and you end up doing the task yourself anyway.

 If You Don’t Create Your CARING SYSTEM And Claim Your Time Freedom Back Soon, You Will Remain Tired And Tired Keeps You Deflated And UNHAPPY.

 Show me JUST ONE successful carer you look up to that doesn't have some sort of system to keep things on track.